icambron/twix.js/README.markdown

 make configure build
 ```

-Configure just installs the NPMs (including CoffeeScript) and brings in Moment as a submodule, so you only have to do that part once.
+Configure just installs the NPMs (including CoffeeScript), so you only have to do that part once.

 Note that the source is `src/twix.coffee`; the output is `dist/twix.js`.
 You can run the tests via